Diamanté & Silver Vintage Dangle Earrings

 2 1/4" (including ear wire) x 1/2"

-These vintage dangle earrings are diamanté-encrusted with faceted, square-cut stones at the earlobe and as the focal point in the drop.
+These vintage dangle earrings are diamanté-encrusted with faceted, square-cut stones at the earlobe and as the focal point on the drop.
 Long and luxurious, these all-original Art Deco pendants have gold-colored ear wires with shepherd hooks for pierced ears.
 I am unaware of their metal content.
-I think these beautiful earrings are European in origin.
-Though stamped “SILVER” on the earring backs, I don’t think the settings are sterling.
+I think these beautiful earrings are European in origin because of their exceptional quality, their fasteners, and the “SILVER” stamp on the back.
+The use of “800 silver” (which is less than the 925 standard for sterling) was common in Europe when these jewels were made.
 Pieces like these are difficult to photograph, and the earrings are much brighter and more sparkly than the photos indicate.
-This glamorous pair walked the runway at Toronto Fashion Week for Spring 2019.
+This glamorous pair walked the runway at a recent fashion show.
 Scroll down to see a selection of coordinating bracelets.

 Only 1 item available